UPDATE 2020: This post has been updated to reflect the increased benefit period of Paid Family Leave (PFL).

-UPDATE: This post has been edited to reflect 2018 updates to CFRA eligibility requirements, as well as increased benefit amounts for SDI and PFL.
+UPDATE 2018: This post has been edited to reflect the addition of the New Parent Leave Act (NPLA), as well as increased benefit amounts for SDI and PFL.
+Read this to get the full scoop!

 There are seven wonders of the world.
 Wrong!
 There are eight; the final one being the mysterious maternity leave.
 When I found out I was pregnant one of the things that made me jump for joy (next to loving the alien bump growing inside me, obvi) was the prospect of setting off into maternity leave bliss.
 I felt like I had paid my dues working in stressful PR jobs throughout my career, so I knew I wasn’t going to be shy about really maximizing my maternity leave benefits.